jameskokoska/GooglyCalendar/README.md

 * Display information in a pleasing way
 * Custom animations
 * Color coded courses
+* Custom course color codes
+* Pin tasks top top of list
+* Specify key words to highlight tasks
+* Specify key words to hide specific events
 * Support for description of events
 * Overdue events become red
 * Support for 'all day' events
+* All possible sorting combinations are remembered when reloading the calendar
 * 7 day view dynamically adjusts to use specification for 'Number of days to view setting'
 * Can mark tasks as complete in 7 day view
 * Sort information based on Course/Completed/Task Name/Date set